infinityScha/inertial-risk-optimizer/README.md

-# Anharmonic Portfolio Optimization: The FIRE Engine
+# Anharmonic Portfolio Optimization: The FIRE2 Engine

-This project applies the FIRE (Fast Inertial Relaxation Engine) algorithm—conventionally used in computational physics for atomic structure relaxation—to the problem of non-convex portfolio optimization.
+This project applies the FIRE2 (Fast Inertial Relaxation Engine 2) algorithm—conventionally used in computational physics for atomic structure relaxation—to the problem of non-convex portfolio optimization.
 Standard solvers (like SLSQP) often struggle with the "rugged" error landscapes created by heavy-tailed market data.
 I built a custom engine that combines inertial dynamics with an Aggressive Augmented Lagrangian method.
-This allows the solver to escape local minima while strictly enforcing portfolio constraints, offering a robust alternative to traditional gradient-based methods.
+This allows the solver to escape local minima while strictly enforcing portfolio constraints, offering a better alternative to traditional gradient-based methods.

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)
 ![Numba](https://img.shields.io/badge/HPC-Numba-green)

-## 1. Background & Motivation
-During my PhD in Computational Biophysics, I built elastic models to simulate biological membranes.
-These systems minimize complex bending energy functionals, resulting in rugged landscapes filled with metastable states (local minima).
-I noticed a direct mathematical parallel between this and quantitative risk management:

-* Membranes minimize elastic energy subject to geometric constraints.
-* Portfolios minimize Tail Risk (mVaR) subject to capital constraints.

-This project ports the relaxation algorithms I used for biophysics directly into a financial context, testing whether molecular dynamics tools can outperform standard financial solvers on their own turf.

-## 2. The Core Problem
+## 1. The Core Problem
 Modern Portfolio Theory often assumes Gaussian returns, making risk minimization a simple convex problem (Variance).
 However, real markets exhibit Skewness and Kurtosis.
 When optimizing for Modified Value-at-Risk (mVaR) using the Cornish-Fisher expansion, the objective function includes cubic and quartic terms.
 This creates a non-convex surface where greedy solvers like `scipy.optimize.SLSQP` frequently get trapped in suboptimal local minima.

+## 2. Background & Motivation
+During my PhD in Computational Biophysics, I built continuum elastic models to simulate biological membranes.
+These systems find equilibrium by minimizing complex bending energy functionals, resulting sometimes in rugged landscapes.

+I noticed a direct mathematical parallel between this physics problem and quantitative risk management:

+* Membrane Physics: Minimizes Elastic Energy subject to Geometric Constraints (e.g., fixed area or volume).
+* Portfolio Optimization: Minimize Modified Value-at-Risk (mVaR) subject to Constraints (e.g., capital allocation).

+This project ports the relaxation algorithms I used for biophysics directly into a financial context, testing whether molecular dynamics tools can outperform standard financial solvers on their own turf.

 ## 3. Technical Architecture